An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Rear Adm.
-Stephen Barnett, right, commander, Navy Closure Task Force-Red Hill (NCTF-RH), makes opening remarks to the members of the Hawaii State House Special Committee on Red Hill on the status of the mission to close the Red Hill Bulk Fuel Storage Facility (RHBFSF) during a meeting in Honolulu, July 14, 2025.
+Navy Closure Task Force-Red Hill (NCTF-RH) staff escorts the Honorable Brendan P. Rogers, Assistant Secretary of the Navy for Energy, Installations, and Environment, to view tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Feb.
+19, 2026.
+The Assistant Secretary of the Navy for Energy, Installations and Environment directly supports the mission, the warfighter, and their families.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Rear Adm.
-Marc Williams, right, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH) engages with members of the Hawaii State House Special Committee on Red Hill regarding the status of the mission to close the Red Hill Bulk Fuel Storage Facility (RHBFSF) during a meeting in Honolulu, July 14, 2025.
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), right, briefs Rear Adm.
+Brad Collins, commander, NCTF-RH, left, the Honorable Brendan P. Rogers, Assistant Secretary of the Navy for Energy, Installations, and Environment, center, and Rear Adm.
+Lester Ortiz, deputy commander, NCTF-RH, during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Feb.
+19, 2026.
+The Assistant Secretary of the Navy for Energy, Installations and Environment directly supports the mission, the warfighter, and their families.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Navy Closure Task Force-Red Hill (NCTF-RH) leadership brief members of the Hawaii State House Special Committee on Red Hill on the status of NCTF-RH’s mission to close the Red Hill Bulk Fuel Storage Facility (RHBFSF) during a meeting in Honolulu, July 14, 2025.
+Navy Closure Task Force-Red Hill (NCTF-RH) staff escorts the Honorable Brendan P. Rogers, Assistant Secretary of the Navy for Energy, Installations, and Environment, to view tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Feb.
+19, 2026.
+The Assistant Secretary of the Navy for Energy, Installations and Environment directly supports the mission, the warfighter, and their families.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-A Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer shows home water testing results to a resident at a drinking water information booth at the Hickam Exchange on Joint Base Pearl Harbor-Hickam, Hawaii, July 10, 2025.
-Monthly events like this help inform residents about drinking water testing and where they can search for results online.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), speaks about restoring resiliency to the Joint Base Pearl Harbor-Hickam drinking water system during the American Water Works Association’s 2026 Pacific Water Conference in Honolulu, Hawaii, Feb.
+12, 2026.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-A Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer answers questions from a resident during a drinking water information booth at the Hickam Exchange on Joint Base Pearl Harbor-Hickam, Hawaii, July 10, 2025.
-Monthly events like this help inform residents about drinking water testing and where they can search for results online.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+Chris Waldron, a technical consultant supporting Navy Closure Task Force-Red Hill (NCTF-RH), speaks about restoring resiliency to the Joint Base Pearl Harbor-Hickam drinking water system during the American Water Works Association’s 2026 Pacific Water Conference in Honolulu, Hawaii, Feb.
+12, 2026.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-A Navy Closure Task Force-Red Hill (NCTF-RH) contractor conducts summa canister sampling during soil vapor monitoring at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, July 8, 2025.
-This type of soil vapor monitoring analyzes vapors to detect individual volatile organic compounds that may be found in fuel.
-The ongoing monitoring efforts are part of the Navy’s enduring, long-term commitment to ensure the safety of the environment and public health.
+Capt.
+Richard Barkley, facilities director, Navy Closure Task Force-Red Hill (NCTF-RH), speaks to members of the Agency for Toxic Substances & Disease Registry during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Jan.
+28, 2026.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.